nickp60/riboSeed/README.md

 Results can be tuned by changing several of the default parameters.

 * `--score_min`: With either SMALT or BWA, this can be used to set the minimum mapping score.
 If using BWA, the default is not to supply a minimum and to rely on the BWA default.
 If submitting a `--score_min` to BWA, double check that it is appropriate.
 It appears to be extremely sensitive to read length, and having a too-low threshold for minimum mapping can seriously ruin ones day.
 Check out IGB or similar to view your mappings if greater than, say, 5% or the reads are mapping in subsequent iterations.
 If using SMALT, the default minimum is chosen using this formula:
 1.0 - (1.0 / (2.0 + *i*)), where *i* is the 0-based iteration.
-This makes it progressivly more stringent with each iteration, starting with a minimum score of half the read length.
+This makes it progressively more stringent with each iteration, starting with a minimum score of half the read length.
 Again, visualize your mappings if anything looks amiss.

 * `--flanking_length`: Default is 1000.
-That seems to be a good compramise between gaining unique sequence and not relying too much on the reference.
+That seems to be a good compromise between gaining unique sequence and not relying too much on the reference.

 * `--kmers` and `--pre_kmers`: Adjust these as you otherwise would for a *de novo* assembly.